annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/mobile/stackedcards.md

    ![](images/stackedcards-preview.png)

-## How to Use the Stacked Cards Pattern
+## How to use the Stacked Cards Pattern

 1. In Service Studio, in the Toolbox, search for  `Stacked Cards`.